-The purpose already lies in the subtractive lighting definition, to create great shadows, reducing the light into more proper size, or preventing light to shine on a particular area.
+The purpose already lies in the subtractive lighting definition, to create great shadows, reduce the light to a more proper size, or prevent light to shine on a particular area.

 Let’s say that you already have the perfect light for your catchlights in the eye, but as a consequence your subject’s face becomes flat.

-This means that either your light source lacks direction, is too large, or both.
+This means that either your light source lacks direction, is too large, or is both.

 This is when photographers use their tools or surroundings to create shadows.
 The light-blocking tool will be placed around the area where the shadow should be seen.